 This algorithm generates rhythmic patterns of output pulses known as Euclidean patterns.
-For a detailed description of these patterns and how they are commonly found in music around the world
+For a detailed description of these patterns and how they are commonly found in music around the world see e.g. here or here.

 A pattern is described by the total number of steps (controlled by parameter 0) and the number of pulses (i.e. the number steps on which a pulse is output) (controlled by parameter 1 for output A and by Z for output B).